-Faculty: Thomas A Hirschl, Development Sociology
+Faculty: Thomas A Hirschl, Global Development

 Student: Ayesha Mohammed

-The intern will gather interview data from Poverty Stoplight program participants and case control subjects, and analyze the data to determine if there are program effects.
-The experimental design is case control where each participant is matched by a demographically (age, race, gender) comparable subject from a nonparticipating census tract, all within the city of Elmira.
+The intern will gather interview data from Poverty Stoplight program participants and case-control subjects, and analyze the data to determine if there are program effects.
+The experimental design is case-control where each participant is matched by a demographically (age, race, gender) comparable subject from a nonparticipating census tract, all within the city of Elmira.

-The outcomes will be comparisons on "poverty-free readiness" across the control and treatment groups, and analysis for a peer reviewed research journal.
+The outcomes will be comparisons on "poverty-free readiness" across the control and treatment groups, and analysis for a peer-reviewed research journal.
 Second, the analysis will be used to produce an extension bulletin on "new methods for fighting poverty in your local community."

 Internship Location: CCE Chemung County